ArtefyV/Pyramid/README.md

 The method should not return 0 if a row with index 0 is traversed, it should return the value of an element from the corresponding column of that row.
 In addition, this solution uses recursive calls and is actually a bruteforce algorithm that traverses all possible paths without caching the results of previously traversed branches.

 Recursion builds a binary call tree where each path branches twice (left and right) until we reach row 0.
-The same subproblems are computed multiple times (a function for the same cell can be called from different paths).
+The same subtasks are computed multiple times since a function for the same cell can be called from different paths.
 The asymptotic complexity to compute the entire pyramid is O(2ⁿ), where n is the number of levels.
 As a result, this method takes an extremely long time to execute in case of processing massive pyramids with a large number of layers.
 If n is at least 30, the number of calls already exceeds a billion.

 However, this method can be improved by adding caching of already calculated values for previously passed cells.
-Then the complexity will be reduced to O(n²), because only one recursive call will be made for each cell.
+Then the complexity will be reduced to O(n²) and O(n²) in memory usage, since only one recursive call will be made for each cell, and a two-dimensional array will be used to store the results.

 ### For task #3
-I suggested a simpler and faster solution:
+I suggested a simpler and faster solution in the **YourSolver.pyramidMaximumTotal()** method.

 Let's represent this data structure as a branching tree, where the top level is the leaves and the bottom level (with a single value) is the root of the tree.

-We will dynamically select local maxima from a pair of branches at nodes at each level in the direction from the leaves to the root.
+We will dynamically select local maxima from a pair of branches at nodes at each level in the direction from the leaves to the root and store the selected value in a one-dimensional array.
+The values thus stored are summed with the values in the next level nodes and so in each iteration until we reach the root of the tree.

 This solution has an asymptotic complexity of O(n²) in time and O(n) in memory.
-Although in reality the number of passes is even less, calculated by the expression n(n - 1)/2.
-For example, for 100 levels there will be not 10000 but 4950 passes.
+Although in reality the number of passes is even less, calculated by the expression n(n-1)/2.
+For example, for 100 levels there will need not 10000 but 4950 passes.
+As a result, the solution is much faster than the originally proposed one.

+All the tests were passed successfully, including the one with 100 levels.
+The solution is also able to process pyramids with a large number of levels (1000 or more) in a reasonable time.